PowerDMARC

 v=spf1 include:spf.google.com -all

-Another common result that domain errors are faced with is SPF PermError.
-This is why SPF authentication fails in most case scenarios.
+Another common result that domain errors are faced with is SPF Permerror.
+This is when SPF fails with a permanent error.
 This happens when your SPF record gets invalidated by the receiving MTA.
 There are many reasons why SPF might break and be rendered invalid by the MTA while performing DNS lookups:

 Note: When an MTA performs an SPF check on an email, it queries the DNS or conducts a DNS lookup to check for the authenticity of the email source.
-Ideally, in SPF you are allowed a maximum of 10 DNS lookups, exceeding which will fail SPF and return a PermError result.
+Ideally, in SPF you are allowed a maximum of 10 DNS lookups, exceeding which will cause SPF to break and return a Permerror result.
+This is a very common issue leading to SPF fail.

 Exit mobile version